IDBS Blog | 27th August 2019

 Growth, growth, growth

-Biopharmaceuticals now take up more than 25% of the pharmaceutical industry.
-At the same time, the use of single-use technology-based equipment has also really taken off.
-The biopharmaceutical processing equipment and consumables market is expected to reach $22.3 billion by 2023, according to Meticulous Research.
+Biopharmaceuticals now take up more than 25% of the pharmaceutical industry, and the global biopharmaceutical market is expected to reach $388.9 billion by 2024, according to Mordor Intelligence.
+Its growth is accelerating.

-The urge to cut down on operational costs and bring drugs to market quicker hasn’t just resulted in the widespread use of disposable equipment.
-It has also led to the emergence of new players such as biosimilars, and more R&D companies outsourcing to contract development and manufacturing organizations (CMOs/CDMOs).
+The urge to cut down on operational costs and bring drugs to market quicker hasn’t just resulted in the widespread use of disposable equipment and lean operations.
+It has also led to the emergence of new players such as biosimilars, and more R&D companies outsourcing to contract preclinical, development and manufacturing organizations.

-Since manufacturing productivity remains a top concern for drug developers, the global biopharmaceutical CMO industry is reported to grow by an impressive 12% annually.
-We have seen drug developers minimize the number of suppliers employed and form strategic partnerships with contractors instead.
-This has resulted in a number of notable mergers and acquisitions in the space, as well as CMOs and CDMOs endlessly investing in improving operational excellence.
+Since manufacturing productivity remains a top concern for drug developers, the global biopharmaceutical CXO industry is reported to grow by an impressive 12% annually, and more so in developing markets.
+We have seen drug developers minimize the number of suppliers employed and form strategic partnerships with contractors instead, tapping into their specialist knowledge of complex therapies.
+This has resulted in a number of notable mergers and acquisitions in the space, as well as contract pharma steadily investing in improving operational excellence.
 But they too are under pressure; not just by the rising demand from research labs and drug developers, but by the mounting burden to minimize risks and speed up time to market.

 Security is key